Calculating The Area Of An Ellipse In C++ - C++ Programming Tutorial

 Explanation:

-This program will take the coefficients in the equation from the user and use them in the formula to calculate the area of an ellipse.
+This software will receive the coefficients in the equation from the user and incorporate them into the mathematical formula to determine the area of an ellipse.

 Example 4: